netdata/netdata/collectors/ebpf.plugin/README.md

 #### Page cache ratio

 The chart `cachestat_ratio` shows how processes are accessing page cache.
 In a normal scenario, we expect values around 100%, which means that the majority of the work on the machine is processed in memory.
-To calculate the ratio Netdata attaches `kprobes` for kernel functions:
+To calculate the ratio, Netdata attaches `kprobes` for kernel functions:

 - `add_to_page_cache_lru`: Page addition.